ciscoheat/superforms-web/src/routes/api/+page.md

   field: keyof S | [keyof S, ...(string | number)[]] | [] | null,
   error: string | string[],
   options?: { overwrite = false, status = 400 }
-) : ActionFailure<{form: Validation<T>}>
+) : ActionFailure<{form: Validation<T, M>}>
 ```

-If you want to set an error on the form after validation, use `setError`.
+For setting errors on the form after validation.
 It returns a `fail(status, { form })` so it can be returned immediately, or more errors can be added by calling it multiple times before returning.

 Use the `overwrite` option to remove all previously set errors for the field, and `status` to set a different status than the default `400`.

 If the `field` argument is set to an empty array or `null`, the error will be a form-level error that can be accessed on the client with `$errors._errors`.